 Departmental TA Training Seminars

-The format of the TA training seminar varies by department, and is specifically tailored to fit the discipline.
+The format of the TA training seminar varies by department and is specifically tailored to fit each department’s discipline.
 In most departments, this seminar carries the course number 495 and is a requirement for all new TAs at UCLA.
-TAs enrolled in these seminars will often practice teaching in microteaching sessions, discuss pedagogical strategies, hear advice from experienced TAs, and learn about departmental procedures and guidelines.
-In addition to teaching techniques that are discipline-specific, new TAs are introduced to general principles of good teaching.
+Each TA training seminar is facilitated by a Teaching Assistant Consultant (TAC), an advanced graduate student with a high degree of discipline-specific teaching experience at UCLA.
+The TA training seminar supports UCLA’s Core Competencies for graduate and professional students by introducing new TAs to best practices in inclusive and evidence-based teaching as well as fostering mentorship, communication and leadership skills, and professional development for TACs.
+TAs enrolled in these seminars will often practice teaching in microteaching sessions, discuss pedagogical strategies, learn from experienced TAs, and familiarize themselves with departmental procedures and guidelines.

 Currently, more than 40 UCLA departments offer a TAC position supported by the Center for the Advancement of Teaching (CAT).
-The TAC is nominated by their department and hired by CAT.
-The CAT TA Training Program is not directly involved with the selection of the TACs, even though most TAC positions are funded through CAT.
-Individual departments are responsible for recruiting and selecting TAC candidates within their own departments.
+Although the CAT TA Training Program funds most TAC positions, individual departments are responsible for nominating and hiring TACs for their department.

 The TAC Role